esurdam/go-grpc-bazel-example/README.md

 )
 ```

-Each service is expected to have an exported yaml file for configuration exposed in the ci directory.
+Each service is expected to have an exported yaml file for configuration exposed in the `ci/services` directory.

 ### Pushing service to container registry

-Use to deploy to container registry individually.
+Used to deploy a service to the container registry.

 Each service should contain a `docker_push` rule, which defines the container registry and path.